Here’s how you write your address on one line on a resume:

 2. Try reducing your font size

-For the majority of your resume, the smallest font size possible is 10.5 points, but your contact details can be slightly smaller — around 8 points.
+For the rest of your resume, you shouldn’t use a font size smaller than 10 points, but your contact details can be slightly smaller if necessary — around 8 points.

 If you change the font size of your address, use the same font size for your other contact details: phone, email address, and any professional profiles (e.g., LinkedIn and your online portfolio).

-3. Use a resume template with a one-line address field
+3. Use a resume with a one-line address field

 Or look at such resume templates for inspiration when creating your own resume from scratch.